herenow/vagrant-mysql/README.md

 ```
 * `root`@`%` password is blank
 * `root`@`localhost` password is 'vagrant'
-* Redis will be exposed on port 3306
+* MySql will be exposed on port 3306

 Docs